bis-med-it/SDMX-dashboard-generator/docs_src/getting_started.md

 - `downloadYN`: indicates ("Yes"/"No") whether the download of the data behind the chart

-- `dsdLink`: an URL of an application or file containing related the datastructure data (mandatory if `metadataLink` is provided)
+- `dsdLink`: an URL of an application or file containing related the datastructure data

-- `metadataLink`: an URL of an application or file containing reference metadata (e.g. used in the info button)
+- `metadataLink`: an URL of an application or file containing reference metadata (e.g. used in the info button).
+This is field is mandatory if `dsdLink` is provided.

 - `DATA`: an URL of an application or file containing data